Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 We greatly believe in serving the body of Christ by volunteering at church but believe that the church would grow stronger and more authentic if members would prioritize having a godly marriage even over helping at the church.
 Our position is that if you build a healthier marriage, you will have more energy and actually be more effective in helping at your church.

 And when others ask we can tell them our success is no secret.
 What God has done for us He can do for them!
-But we need to put the necessary time, effort, and pro-actively PLAN to learn how to love each other as God directs us.
+But we need to put the necessary time, effort, and pro-actively LEARN how to love each other as God directs us.

-• Secondly, TALK WITH EACH OTHER, after asking God for guidance, on what you can do to make your marriage a better one than you’ve allowed it to be in the past
+• Secondly, TALK WITH EACH OTHER on what you can do to make your marriage a better one than you’ve allowed it to be in the past.

 • Then, DO SOMETHING ABOUT IT.
 Become students of marriage, and students of each other, learning all you can to improve your marital relationship with each other.

 • And if at any point you find yourself falling back into the “default mode,” RESTART AGAIN.
-The biggest problem when you fall isn’t the fall itself—it’s what you do afterwards.
-Do you just lay there and cry and complain or do you get back up, even if you’ve done it untold numbers of times before and keep persevering, as the Bible tells us to do?
-We pray you’ll keep persevering.
+The biggest problem when you fall isn’t the fall itself —it’s what you do afterward.
+Do you just lie there and complain or do you get back up (even if you’ve done it many, many times before)?
+Or do you keep persevering, as the Bible tells us to do?
+We hope you’ll keep persevering.

 Steve and Cindy Wright